An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hollingsworth have been found, including Hollingsworth, Hollinsworth, Hollingworth and many more.

 This web page shows only a small excerpt of our Hollingsworth research.
-Another 295 words(21 lines of text) are included under the topic Early Hollingsworth History in all our PDF Extended History products.
+Another 135 words(10 lines of text) covering the years 1607, 1656, 1640, 1626, 1631 and 1682 are included under the topic Early Hollingsworth History in all our PDF Extended History products.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Hollingsworth, or a variant listed above: